Gaius-Augustus/TSEBRA-experiments/README.md

 ## Experiment 2 (Comparison to EVidenceModeler<sup name="a3">[3](#ref3)</sup>)

 The second experiment was carried out with all model species listed in ```model_species.tab``` and the following manual only works for these species.
-In this experiment we compared TSEBRA with EVidenceModeler (EVM) [cite].
+In this experiment we compared TSEBRA with EVidenceModeler (EVM).

 ### Before you start